A Proposal for the Lohengrin Experiment to Search for Dark Sector Particles at the ELSA Accelerator: Appendix

 Two different scenarios are assumed for the ECAL as well.
 In the first scenario, the baseline setup is used with an ECAL that has a lateral size of $\num{48}\times\SI{48}{\centi\meter\squared}$ and that is mounted symmetrically around $x = y = 0$ at a distance of $\SI{3.5}{\meter}$.
 In the second scenario, the ECAL coverage is extended for $|\phi| > \frac{\pi}{4}$ for the $\theta < 0.1$.

-The expected sensitivity for the baseline scenario with the baseline signal region is shown in \cref{fig:PhysicsReach:Sensitivity_SR1_StandardECAL}.
-With 4$\times 10^{14}$ electrons on target, the \lohengrin experiment will be able to probe the parameter space just up to the expected properties for scalar dark matter, for $\SI{1}{\mega\electronvolt} < m_{\chi} < \SI{30}{\mega\electronvolt}$, roughly, assuming $m_{\ap}/m_{\chi} = 3$.
+The expected sensitivity for the baseline scenario with the extended ECAL with the baseline signal region is shown in \cref{fig:PhysicsReach:Sensitivity_SR1_StandardECAL}.
+With 4$\times 10^{14}$ electrons on target, the \lohengrin experiment will be able to probe the dark sector parameter space just up to the expected properties for scalar dark matter, for $\SI{2}{\mega\electronvolt} \lesssim m_{\chi} \lesssim \SI{10}{\mega\electronvolt}$, roughly, assuming $m_{\ap}/m_{\chi} = 3$.
 Extending the ECAL coverage and choosing the more aggressive signal region has the potential to close the gap to Majorana dark matter for the same mass range, see Fig. \ref{fig:PhysicsReach:Sensitivity_SR2_LargerECAL}.
 If the expected backgrounds could be further reduced, e.g. by increasing the ECAL coverage, \lohengrin has the potential to close the gap all the way to Pseudo-Dirac dark matter, possibly with a slightly longer run time.
+For comparison the expected limit for Phase 1 of LDMX is shown as well.
+One major difference between \lohengrin and LDMX is the higher beam energy in LDMX.
+For the same number of electrons on target, this yields a substantially larger dark photon phase space that LDMX is sensitive to (see Fig. \ref{fig:PhysicsReach:Sensitivity_SR1_StandardECAL}).
+Assuming that the background suppression can be significantly improved compared to the baseline scenario that is assumed in this work, and that in addition the lower threshold for efficient electron reconstruction can be significantly lowered, the \lohengrin experiment could achieve a similar sensitivity as Phase 1 LDMX with a moderate increase in the recorded luminosity.
+We point out that expected sensitivity for the DarkSHINE experiment with $3\cdot10^{14}$ electrons on target is comparable to the LDMX Phase 1 sensitivity~\cite{chen2024darkshinebaselinedesignreport, Chen:2022liu}.